Trump's longtime driver sues for several years of unpaid overtime

 The lawsuit filed with the New York State Supreme Court in Manhattan adds to a long list of litigation targeting the president or his businesses.

-Cintron said he worked as a driver for Trump, his family members and his businesses for more than a quarter century, averaging 50 to 55 hours weekly.

-He said he became part of Trump’s security staff after the Secret Service took over driving responsibilities in 2016.
+Cintron said he drove for Trump, his family members and his businesses for more than a quarter century, averaging 50 to 55 hours weekly, and joined Trump’s security staff after the Secret Service took over driving responsibilities in 2016.